UK Parliament to hold virtual debates amid virus lockdown

 The government says it is too soon to consider easing the restrictions.
 But it acknowledges that widespread testing — so that infected people can be identified and their contacts traced and isolated — will play a key part.
 The number of tests being performed has grown from 5,000 to near 20,000 a day — still a long way off the government’s promise of hitting 100,000 a day by April 30.

 Britain is not the only country grappling with how to conduct politics during the pandemic.
-Legislatures in France and Italy are working on a reduced schedule, while lawmakers continue to meet in Germany and Poland with social distancing measures.
-The U.S. Congress has postponed its return until May, while Canadian lawmakers have agreed to a mix of digital and in-person sittings starting next week.
+Legislatures in France and Italy are working on reduced schedules, while lawmakers continue to meet in Germany and Poland with social distancing measures.
+The U.S. Congress postponed its return until May, while Canadian lawmakers agreed to a mix of digital and in-person sittings starting next week.

+In Lebanon, l awmakers convened Tuesday for the first time in more than a month, meeting inside a cavernous Beirut theater so they could practice social distancing.
+As lawmakers wearing face masks arrived at the theater, white uniformed paramedics sprayed them with disinfectant before they entered one at a time.

 It’s unclear how fully British lawmakers will be able to scrutinize the government under the new digital arrangements.
 Approving legislation is on hold because there’s no way yet for lawmakers to vote.
 In the House of Commons, that’s done by the time-honored, time-consuming method of having legislators traipse out of the Commons and walk through “yes” or “no” lobbies.